St Pancras Old Church: Popular culture

+On 6 July 1811, the composer and pianist Muzio Clementi married Emma Gisborne.

 On 28 July 1968, The Beatles were photographed in the churchyard grounds, in a famous series of pictures designed to promote the single "Hey Jude" and the White Album.
 A memorial bench bears a plaque commemorating the group's "Mad Day Out".

 The video for Lene Lovich's 1979 hit "Bird Song" was filmed in the church and churchyard.

-In 2013, British R&B singer Sam Smith performed two concerts at the church.
-The live version of "I've Told You Now" was included on deluxe editions of their album In the Lonely Hour.

-On 24 September 2014, singer Claudia Brücken, best known for her work with German electronic group Propaganda, performed a solo show at the church.
+The church has been a popular concert venue since 2011, with a particular focus on singer-songwriters.
+It has hosted artists including Sinead O Connor, Laura Marling, Brian Eno, Ron Sexsmith, Jason Mraz, Damien Jurado, Newton Faulkner, Simone Felice, Tom Odell, Ethan Johns, Lucy Rose, Sam Smith, Agnes Obel and Sleep Token.

 St Pancras Old Church is frequently mentioned in the Bryant and May detective series by author Christopher Fowler.